solid/odi-governance/README.md

 #### Solid Operations Advisory Group (formerly Solid team)

-This group advises on key areas including the solid website, hosting structure for PODs,  solidcommunity.net, GitHub.

-ODI is happy to help implement this group based on advice from the Advisory Committee.
-We would suggest that members are in place for a 2-year term.
+The Solid Operations Advisory Group is a volunteer group that is self-nominated and elected by the community.
+This group is not expected to do substantive day-to-day work, but rather act as representatives that guide key decisions - for instance, they would have been consulted on whether to proceed with the recent solidcommunity.net migration.
+They would also be advising on the infrastructure roadmap which would guide where employed maintenance staff in the Project/Initiative Team would focus their time.
 As ODI gets resources to start supporting the implementation of a roadmap for Solid, and to better help coordinate the community at a technical level on tasks such as codebase creation and maintenance \- this advisory group would also feed back into the roadmap prioritization.

 The Solid Operations Advisory Group consists of three members for 2-year terms.
 Specifically,
  - There is a self-nomination process.
 Candidates are asked to submit a statement justifying their suitability to the role - including experiences and background that means they will ensure accessibility of infrastructure to a diverse range of developers and end users - towards the global vision of Solid.
 This will be made via a PR to a specified document in this repository.
 Nominees will have **10 days** from the date of announcement to self-nominate.
 To self-nominate, candidates must have [meaningfully contributed](https://github.com/solid/odi-governance/pull/20#discussion_r1989960723) to one of the following within the last 12 months, or be endorsed by two community members who have meaningfully contributed to one of the following within the last 12 months: